Aughrim, County Cavan: Etymology

 The townland name is an anglicisation of the Gaelic placename Each Druim which means 'Horse Hill'.
 The oldest surviving mention of the name is in the Fiants of Queen Elizabeth I (No. 4813) dated 19 January 1586 where it is spelled Augherym.
 The 1609 Ulster Plantation map spells the name as Aghrim.
 The 1652 Commonwealth Survey spells it as Aghrom.
 The 1659 Down Survey map spells it as Agharim.
 The 1663 Hearth Money Rolls spell it as Aghrym.
 William Petty's 1685 map spells it as Agharin.
 The 1790 Cavan Carvaghs list spells the name as Aghrim.
 Ambrose Leet's 1814 Directory spells the name as Aharim.

 Geography

-It is bounded on the north and east by the international border with Fermanagh and Northern Ireland, on the south by Gortawee & Mucklagh townlands and on the west by Snugborough townland.
+It is bounded on the north and east by the county boundary with County Fermanagh in Northern Ireland, on the south by Gortawee and Mucklagh townlands, and on the west by Snugborough townland.
 Its chief geographical features are swallow holes, limestone caves containing stalactites including Pollnagollum Cave and Slieve Rushen mountain, on whose south-eastern slope it lies, reaching an altitude of 1,005 feet above sea-level.
 The townland is traversed by Aughrim Lane.
 Aughrim covers an area of 247 statute acres.

-A quarry serving the Quinn Building Products company is located approximately in the centre of the townland and extends across the border to Northern Ireland into Gortmullan townland in County Fermanagh.
+A quarry serving the Mannok (formerly Quinn Building Products) company is located approximately in the centre of the townland and extends across the county boundary into Gortmullan townland in County Fermanagh.